15th MEU Recon Marines jump into action

-U.S. Marines with All-Domain Reconnaissance Detachment, 15th Marine Expeditionary Unit, descend during freefall parachute operations at Marine Corps Base Camp Pendleton, California, May 26, 2020.
-The parachute training honed participants’ tactical readiness for insertion into locations where other methods may not be viable in preparation for an upcoming deployment.
+U.S. Marine Corps Capt.
+Andrew Butte, an air officer with 1st Reconnaissance Battalion, 1st Marine Division waits to board an MV-22B Osprey with Marine Medium Tiltrotor Squadron 164 (Reinforced), 15th MEU, during static line parachute operations at Marine Corps Base Camp Pendleton, California, May 26, 2020.
+The parachute training honed participants’ tactical readiness for insertion into locations where other methods may not be viable.
 (U.S. Marine Corps photo by Cpl.
 Patrick Crosley)

 |Date Taken: